harshit391/LaunchKIT/README.md

 * Configure optional **add-ons** like Docker, Kubernetes, CI/CD pipelines, linting/formatting, or unit testing.
 * Initialize Git and GitHub integration automatically.

 LaunchKIT scaffolds project structures, generates Dockerfiles and Kubernetes manifests, initializes version control, and even creates a customized `README` file.

-What sets LaunchKIT apart is its ability to understand and respond to **natural language input**, bridging the gap between infrastructure and intuition.
+What sets LaunchKIT apart is its ability to accept **simple English-like commands** that map directly to DevOps actions.

 ---